Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Controller, Service, Repository, Domain

 - Provides a consistent interface for frontend collaboration

-- HTTP Status Codes alone are sufficient to distinguish errors
+- HTTP status codes alone are usually enough to distinguish errors

 - Unnecessary wrapping increases response size

-- According to REST principles, HTTP Status should indicate success/failure
+- Per REST principles, HTTP status should already indicate success/failure

-Most companies use a common response class.
-It’s especially useful for legacy systems or when supporting multiple clients (web, mobile app, external integrations).
+Most teams in the field do use a common response class.
+It’s especially useful for legacy systems or when supporting multiple clients (web, mobile, external integrations).

-For assignments, if not explicitly specified in the requirements, using a common response class is the safer choice.
-However, make sure to set appropriate HTTP Status codes as well (e.g., 201 Created, 404 Not Found).
+For assignments, if not specified in the requirements, using a common response class is the safer choice.
+Just make sure to set appropriate HTTP status codes too (e.g., 201 Created, 404 Not Found).

 CommonResponse (Kotlin)